 Read Full Transcript:

-Hello and welcome to the Truck Loans Australia Trucking News Wrap with Paige Estritori for Sunday, 10 May 2026.
+Hello and welcome to the Truck Loans Australia Trucking News Wrap with me, Paige Estritori, for 23 June 2026.

 Thats the wrap.
-For calculators, comparisons, and clear guidance on your next truck purchase, head to truck‑loans dot au.
-Safe travels, and Ill see you next week.
+For calculators, comparisons and a tailored truck loan Australia wide, visit truck‑loans.au.
+Drive safe and Ill see you next week.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.